<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 1. Tandoori chicken wrap

-For this delicious recipe, you will need vinegar, sugar, cubed carrot, radish, and onion, chicken breast, yogurt, honey, lime juice, curry powder, multigrain tortilla, shredded lettuce, sliced cucumbers, and chopped cilantro.
+This wrap recipe can be one of the most satisfying summer dishes for lunch.
+You will need vinegar, sugar, cubed carrot, radish, and onion, chicken breast, yogurt, honey, lime juice, curry powder, multigrain tortilla, shredded lettuce, sliced cucumbers, and chopped cilantro.
 Combine vinegar, sugar, radish, carrots, and onions and leave overnight.
 In a bowl, mix yogurt, honey, lime juice, and curry powder.
 Use half to marinate the chicken and the other half for dressing.
 After marinating chicken for two hours or overnight, cook it on medium-high heat till well-seared and thoroughly cooked.
 Let it cool.
 In your toasted tortilla, layer the chicken, cucumber, lettuce, cilantro, pickled carrots, radish, and onions, and wrap them up.
 Pack the dressing on the side.

 2. Mix veg parathas